-The Department utilizes RACF software to control access and protect resources.
-The Department uses RACF as their primary tool for controlling and monitoring access to the Department's computer resources.
-RACF uses a user ID to identify the user and a password to verify the user's identity.
-RACF maintains a log of all access attempts, which is used to monitor unauthorized access attempts and identify areas of weakness.
+The Department utilizes security software to control access and protect resources.
+The security software is the primary tool for controlling and monitoring access to the Department's computer resources.
+A user ID is used to identify the user and a password to verify the user's identity.
+The Department maintains a log of all access attempts, which is used to monitor unauthorized access attempts and identify areas of weakness.
 User agencies are responsible for protecting their own programs and data.